 This year, I decided to make that quote one of my mantras.

-There are times I see people doing things that leave me speechless but I’m learning to just look the other way if it doesn’t affect me negatively and can’t be classified as wrong.
+There are times I see people doing things that leave me speechless but I’m learning to just look the other way if it doesn’t affect me or them negatively and can’t be classified as wrong.
 No matter how much I’m itching to question their choices, I don’t.
 I know there will definitely be things that I do, which people don’t understand.
 However, if what I’m doing doesn’t subtract from anyone, myself included, I hope I won’t be given any grief.

 Something may be unacceptable to you, but before you get annoyed and point out the ‘inappropriateness’ of the act, ask yourself the following questions: